andyshahbazian/deepracer_upates/README.md

 ## tweaks.sh
+make sure your script has execution permission - by default it wont run on your Deepracer  you need to run `sudo  chmod +x tweaks.sh`
 A script to change a couple of things on the car that I've found useful at events

 - Add `deepracer` user to `sudoers`